 Creating and nurturing strong and healthy manager-employee relationships is a pivotal part of the best performance management platform.
 With this feature, managers can set weekly meetings with employees and talk about the company's projects and goals.
 This helps build a communication-driven company culture, which is why we made sure the software solutions in the table support one-on-one meetings.

 Another essential component of top-rated software from this category are integrations.
-The platform should provide you with the option of integrating employee data with HR and payroll systems.
+The platform should provide you with the option of integrating employee data with payroll and HR solutions.

 We also appreciate performance management tools that integrate with calendar and communication services and Single Sign-On technology.